Rokai-Jibe/tiptoi-reveng-gui/README.md

 - [macOS download](https://github.com/Rokai-Jibe/tiptoi-reveng-gui/releases) — look for the macOS archive or installer.
 - [Windows download](https://github.com/Rokai-Jibe/tiptoi-reveng-gui/releases) — look for the Windows installer or `.zip` archive.
-- [Linux download](https://github.com/Rokai-Jibe/tiptoi-reveng-gui/releases) — look for the Linux archive or executable.

 If no packaged asset is available for your platform, [run the application from source](#building-from-source).